mandelbulber/mandelbaker/README.md

 ## Usage & marketing

 The mandelbaker is completely open-source.
 Everyone is allowed to use and adjust it to achieve the best personal experience - for free!

+## Install-Guide

+The mandelbaker uses some libraries, which may not be install on your personal device yet.
+To do so, you can simply use the command 'pip install -r requirements.txt'.
+This will automatically install all required packages.